SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 [slide]
 # Cinema
 ## Description
-For the upcoming premiere of three popular productions a local cinema has hired you to write a software that calculates the price, which the clients have to pay, depending on the movie and the offer they have chosen.
+For the upcoming premieres of three highly expected productions a local cinema has hired you to write a piece of software that calculates the price, which their clients have to pay, depending on the movie and the offer they have chosen.

 | | John Wick      | Star Wars | Jumanji   |
 |:---:    | :---:       |    :----:   |   :---:     |